phylum-dev/install-phylum-latest-action/README.md

 ### Requirements
 - active Phylum account ([Register here](https://app.phylum.io/auth/registration))
+- a Linux runner (e.g., `runs-on: ubuntu-*` for the GitHub hosted runners)
+  - technically, the runner just needs to match the `x86_64-unknown-linux-musl` Rust target
 - mandatory inputs:

-  `phylum_token` - the API authentication token for your account
+  - `phylum_token` - the API authentication token for your account
+- optional inputs:
+  - `phylum_version` - a specific version of the Phylum CLI to install
+    - NOTE: when not specified, the `latest` version will be installed
+    - NOTE: the Phylum CLI 1.3.0 release changed the way the artifacts are packaged and released, which means this option should **NOT specify a version less than 1.3.0**